kwilkos/cxf/distribution/src/main/release/samples/j2ee/jca/common/README.txt

 This directory does not contain an Celtix demo.
 It contains code that is common to other jca demos and builds a jar that is incorporated into other jca demos.

-This directory does not contain an Celtix demo.
-It contains code that is common to other jca demos and builds a jar that is incorporated into other jca demos.